 Each year in March, the Women's, Gender, & Sexuality Studies Program at Eastern Illinois University hosts one of the biggest annual events on campus, Women's History and Awareness Month (WHAM).
 Events include featured speakers, musicians, the Central Illinois Feminist Film Festival, and the WGS Award Ceremony.
-This year's theme is Speaking Activism, Creating Change.
+This year's theme is #metoo: Surfacing Sexual Assault and Harassment.
 Check out our Facebook Page for more details about upcoming events.

 During Women's History and Awareness Month undergraduate and graduate students, as well as women from the local community, are honored for their accomplishments.
 Check out the below information to nominate yourself or someone you know.